tlaferriere/sand/README.md

 - Packaging is a priority
 - Adapting to different types of hardware should only involve changing configuration values.
 - Type inference

+## Testing
+The modules can be tested using Rust's test framework with help of our testing library.

+## Compilation
+The modules are compiled at the same time as the crate, thanks to build scripts integration.